 7201 Wisconsin Avenue, GW N300

 NIA's Nonhuman Primate Tissue Bank collects and archives tissue from necropsies performed at primate centers nationwide.
 The goal is to collect various tissues from aged monkeys with smaller amounts of the same tissues from young and middle-aged monkeys.
 Tissue will be provided as: (1) fresh frozen, stored at –80 degrees Celsius; (2) formalin fixed; or (3) fresh frozen tissue in OCT medium.Most frozen tissues are provided in approximately 1 gram of tissue per vial.
 Fixed tissue is available as slides (sections) from paraffin-embedded blocks.
 Slides can be stained if requested.

-Because of the types and amounts of tissue available from each animal, investigators should contact Tracy Cope (email@example.com) to inquire about availability.
+Because of the types and amounts of tissue available from each animal, investigators will need to fill out and email the request form to Heidi Brogdon.